Website translation

 They initially used the subtleness of a language code.
 But then, they included the full language name, plus a flag in a dropdown, which makes the language switcher subtle yet eye-catching at the same time.

-A Webflow Multi-Language Website, Instantly
+A Multi-Language Webflow Website, Instantly

-And, for those wanting to customize, hopefully, we’ve taken a little bit of the work away from you by joining forces with Finsweet to create 14 different language switchers you can add to your site right now!
+And, for those wanting to customize, we’ve taken a little bit of the work away from you by joining forces with Finsweet to create 14 different language switchers you can add to your site right now!

 Weglot pricing starts from €15 a month, and you can start your free 10-day free trial to get testing right away.
+We have free plans available, right up to enterprise level, so you can find a plan that best fits your needs.

 Discover weglot